mphuget/nodejs-api-auth-backend/README.md

 One of the first step when developing a Node.js project, especially a REST API server, is to be able to accept requests from clients and authenticate the users whether to only give access to whom granted or to record the use.

+## Features

+- Data stored in MongoDB
+- Sign up with a name and a password
+- Sign in with a name and a password

 ## How to run

 Clone the repository: